 An in-depth study of crime, law, and punishment with particular emphasis on the substantive provisions of criminal law that define the elements of various crimes and the parties to those crimes.
 There will be an overview of the criminal justice system focusing on the constitutional and statutory framework for the judicial branch of government.
 There will also be an evaluation of the public policy concerns and issues resulting from the tension between society's legitimate interest in punishing certain conduct and the individual's constitutionally protected rights of liberty.
-Prerequisite: Introduction to Criminal Justice (CJ 101) or permission of the instructor.
+Prerequisite: CJ 101 or permission of the instructor.

-CI 202 Criminal Procedures
+CJ 202 Criminal Procedures

 An in-depth study of crime, law, and punishment with particular emphasis on criminal procedures including search and seizure, arrest, and the criminal trial.
 There will be an overview of the entire criminal court system, but the focus will be on issues such as the rights of the accused before and during the trial, process, victim's rights, sentencing, and appeal rights.
 Recent United States Supreme Court decisions as well as other relevant cases will be analyzed.
-Prerequisite: Criminal Law (CJ 201) or permission of the instructor.
+Prerequisite: CJ 201 or permission of the instructor.

-CI 215 Introduction to Criminology
+CJ 215 Introduction to Criminology

 Past and present theories exploring the causes of crime and examined in the context of how to deal with crime and criminals in our society.
 Criminal behavior causes, sociological and psychological, are examined.
-(Same as SOC 215)
+(Same as SOC 215.)

-CI 275 Ethical Issues in CJ
+CJ 275 Ethical Issues in CJ